 Facet Joint Syndrome Treatment in Austin

 The Diagnostic Pain Center in Austin offers a variety of minimally invasive treatment options for facet joint syndrome, including facet joint injections.
-Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew will work with you to develop the best treatment plan to relieve your pain and symptoms from facet joint syndrome.
+Dr. Robert S. Marks or Dr. Sauman A. Rafii will work with you to develop the best treatment plan to relieve your pain and symptoms from facet joint syndrome.
 With appropriate treatment and pain relief, our Austin patients are able to continue living a healthy, active lifestyle.

 Call (512) 981-7246 today to learn more about facet joint syndrome treatment in Austin.
 If you would like to request an appointment online, you can do so now through our online appointment request form.